syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endhighlight %}
 {% endtabs %}

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Perform-OCR-an-image-and-convert-it-to-a-PDF-document).

 ## Best Practices

 **You can improve the accuracy of the OCR process by choosing the correct compression method when converting the scanned paper to a TIFF image and then to a PDF document.**